Caffeine Queen Teacher Logo

 Contact paper revitalizes an old filing cabinet

-Armed with a roll of contact paper from Walmart, a hammer, and a screwdriver, I got busy.
-I’ll be the first to admit that I man-handled this old filing cabinet.
-I stuck the screwdriver between the label holder and tugged and pulled until it popped out.
+Armed with a roll of contact paper, a hammer, and a screwdriver, I got busy.
+I’ll be the first to admit that I manhandled this old filing cabinet.
+I stuck the screwdriver between the label holder, tugged, and pulled until it popped out.
 It was somewhat bent up, but I hammered it flat again.
-That’s the man-handling part.

-I’m sure there’s a more gentle, skillful way of beating that little label holder into submission, but I’m not sure how else to do it.
+I’m sure there’s a more gentle, skillful way of beating that little label holder into submission, but I wasn’t sure how else to do it.
 It did take a bit of muscle.
 The handles simply unscrew from inside the drawers.

 Contact paper improves the look of old filing cabinet

 This is how the filing cabinet currently looks.
-I need to spray paint the label holders – maybe black!
-If you look closely, you will notice that they’re fairly rusty looking right now.
-That’s for another day when it’s not so hot in the classroom!
+I need to spray-paint the label holders – maybe black.
+If you look closely, you’ll notice they’re rusty right now.
+That’s for another day when it’s not so hot in the classroom.

 Old filing cabinet looks so much better!

-One final tip – if you have old stickers and can’t peel them off with your fingernails (blech!), ask your custodian for some adhesive remover and a razor blade.
-You obviously don’t want the razor blade around when your students are present, but the adhesive remover should also only be used in well ventilated areas without students.
+One final tip – if you have old stickers and can’t peel them off with your fingernails (blech!), grab some adhesive remover and a razor blade.
+You obviously don’t want these around when your students are present.
+Plus, the adhesive remover should only be used in well-ventilated areas.